 Stepping into the ‘Hall of Stone Artifacts,’ you’ll find a spacious room comprising of carved orthostats, or stone slabs placed at the bases of walls.

 While some of the carved stones date from the Bronze Age Hittite era, many of them are from centuries later.
-But judging by their appearance, one would never guess.
+Judging from appearance alone, one would never guess.

 After the fall of the Hittite Empire in the late 12th century, numerous states emerged across Anatolia that we now refer to collectively as ‘Neo-Hittite.’
 While politically independent, they carried on many of the classical Hittite artistic traditions.